elkebir-group/mach2-viz/docs/viz.md

 ## Basic Functions

+- **View migration and comigration numbers**.
+In the top left corner of the migration graph panel, you will see the calculated migration and comigration numbers:
+  - $\mu$: The migration number, the total number of migration events.
+  - $\gamma$: The number of unique migrations, where uniqueness is given by the anatomical locations at which the migration is happening.
 - **Toggle the solutions** with the dropdown menu in the top left.
 - **Zoom, pan, and drag nodes** in both the tree and migration graph.
 - **Hover corresponding nodes and edges**.
 When you hover over a node or edge in the migration graph, the corresponding edges in the clonal tree will highlight as well.
 Likewise vice versa.